peppapig450/nicks-overlay-vendored/README.md

 build scripts where to run vendoring commands.
 Leave it empty when dependencies are fetched from the repository root.

+Rust packages may also include an optional `build_crates` boolean, which defaults to `true`.
+Set `"build_crates": false` to skip creating an additional crates tarball for a package.

 ## Building tarballs

 Language specific scripts in `ci/` can be used to create dependency tarballs locally: